bigchao8/Opencv-ImageBase/README.md

 Debug and output parameters are optional

-You need to install opencv and spdlog
+You need to install opencv2.4or3.4 and spdlog

 command:./imagebase testimg.jpg